kod2ulz/gostart/README.md

 ## Features

 - **Rapid Setup:** Get a production-ready server running in minutes with a single `app.Init()` call.
-- **Robust API Layer:** A clean pattern for defining HTTP handlers, middleware, and request/response models on top of Gin.
+- **Robust API Layer:** A clean pattern for defining HTTP handlers, middleware, and request/response models with framework-agnostic design.
 - **Pluggable Authentication:** Comes with helpers for JWT and PASETO tokens, with integrations for providers like AWS Cognito.
+- **Framework Agnostic:** Support for multiple web frameworks (Gin, Echo, etc.) through a unified router interface.
 - **Structured Logging:** Centralized and configurable logging using Logrus, with built-in adapters for components like `pgx`.
 - **Database & Cache Ready:** Includes helpers and interfaces for PostgreSQL (via pgx v5) and Redis.
 - **Message Queuing:** Integrated RabbitMQ publisher and worker system for background jobs.